-2.1.1.
-Criteria for authorized entry and movement within the surgical Policies and procedures and procedures.

-2.1.2.
-Eating, drinking, smoking, applying cosmetics or lip balm, and handling contact lenses must be prohibited in the surgical pack assembly room.

-2.1.3.
-Traffic in the surgical pack assembly room must be limited to authorized
+- 2.1.1.
+Criteria for authorized entry and movement within the surgical pack assembly room must be specified in written policies and procedures. - 2.1.2.
+Eating, drinking, smoking, applying cosmetics or lip balm, and handling contact lenses must be prohibited in the surgical pack assembly room. - 2.1.3.
+Traffic in the surgical pack assembly room must be limited to authorized - 2.1.4.

-2.1.4.
 Policies and procedures must be developed to address visitor access and the circumstances for access and must establish a dress code to reduce the potential for contamination of surgical textiles.

+• Policies and procedures